-Distribution of Drugs by Opioid and Nonopioid
+Chart 2 Distribution of Drugs by Opioid and Nonopioid

 Opioids are subject to the Controlled Substance Act (CSA), passed in 1970 to regulate the manufacture, distribution, possession, and use of certain drugs.
 Five controlled substance schedules are determined by varying qualifications, such as the drug's medical uses, if any, and its potential for abuse.
-For example, Schedule V drugs, such as codeine, are defined as having the lowest potential for abuse, while Schedule I drugs, such as heroin, are illegal at the federal level and are defined as having no currently accepted medical uses and a high potential for abuse.
+For example, Schedule V drugs, such as pregabalin, are defined as having the lowest potential for abuse, while Schedule I drugs, such as heroin, are illegal at the federal level and are defined as having no currently accepted medical uses and a high potential for abuse.

-According to the Diversion Control Division of the Drug Enforcement Administration (DEA),2 schedule drug prescribing must adhere to certain rules.
-A prescription for a schedule drug must be written in ink or indelible pencil or typewritten and must be manually signed by the practitioner or their designee, as is required for Schedule II prescriptions.
+According to the Diversion Control Division of the Drug Enforcement Administration (DEA),3 schedule drug prescribing must adhere to certain rules.
+A prescription for a schedule drug must be written in ink or indelible pencil, typewritten, or electronic-if the electronic prescription satisfies certain requirements-and must be signed by the practitioner or their designee, as is required for Schedule II prescriptions.
 While prescriptions for Schedules III and IV controlled substances may be refilled up to five times in six months, a Schedule II prescription may not be refilled, requiring a new prescription to be issued each time.
+However, some of these regulatory requirements have been eased or waived since 2020 due to the HHS Public Health Emergency Declaration for COVID-19.4

 Opioids are largely Schedule II and Schedule III drugs.
-Chart 3 shows the percentage of opioid payments and opioid prescriptions by schedule3 for South Dakota, the region, and countrywide.
+Chart 3 shows the percentage of opioid payments and opioid prescriptions by schedule5 for South Dakota, the region, and countrywide.

-Distribution of Opioids by 2019 Drug Schedule
+Chart 3 Distribution of Opioids by 2022 Drug Schedule

-2 www.deadiversion.usdoj.gov/faq/prescriptions.htm#rx-2.
+3 www.deadiversion.usdoj.gov/faq/prescriptions faq.htm